Folsom, California: Education

+Folsom Cordova Unified School District operates public schools in Folsom and Rancho Cordova.
+The two high schools are Folsom High School and Vista del Lago High School.
+The two middle schools are Folsom Middle School and Sutter Middle School.

+Infrastructure

 The Sacramento Regional Transit District extended the light rail train system to Folsom via an extension to the Gold Line in October 2005, providing direct service to Downtown Sacramento.
 Regional Transit also operates the Folsom Stage Line, a public bus service within the city of Folsom.